 What are my payment options?

-Permits may be purchased at inspection locations by credit/debit card or by check (No cash).
-Checks may be made out to the City of Bellingham.
+Permits may be purchased at inspection locations by credit/debit card (No cash or checks).
 If you have taken the online course you will need to bring your certificate to an inspection location to get your discount.
-If getting your vessels inspected by appointment at your residence, you may pay by credit/debit card or by check.
-Permits may also be purchased online or at the City of Bellingham Finance Department, 210 Lottie Street, Bellingham, WA 98225, 8 a.m. – 5 p.m., Monday – Friday (Cash, credit/debit cards, or checks).
+If getting your vessels inspected by appointment at your residence, you may pay by credit/debit card.
+Permits may also be purchased online or by credit/debit card at the City of Bellingham Finance Department, 210 Lottie Street, Bellingham, WA 98225, 8 a.m. – 5 p.m., Monday – Friday No cash or checks.

 How is this program being funded?

 This program is being partially funded by inspection and decontamination fees.
 Additional funding comes from the Lake Whatcom Water and Sewer District, the City of Bellingham, and Whatcom County.